Looking for some effective team building exercises to bring your team together?

 At the beginning of the day, the first team member to clock in starts a video chat that any team member can join.
 As other members come online, they can join the video and essentially join the workspace.

-The video chat room is a mimic of the office – It is a place where all members are working diligently on their own tasks.
+The video chat room mimics an office as it’s a place where team members can log in and start diligently working on their own tasks.

-Distributed team members get to see each other hard at work and are inspired to feel focused and productive.
+Distributed team members get to see their teams work hard in-person and are inspired to maintain focus and productivity.

 One of the downfalls of distributed teams is that virtual team members are unable to attend all company events.

-This can leave virtual team members feeling left out, and can also make it difficult to see how their work is contributing to the company.
+This can leave virtual team members feeling left out, and can also make it difficult to see how different teams work and contribute to the company.

 How can you fix this?